 Moving on, Kandi Burruss‘ business is a mess – she’s paying employees who are letting her down by not completing projects.
 This is what happens when you employ friends!
 Despite Mama Joyce calling Todd an “opportunist” – it seems like he’s the only person wanting Kandi’s business to grow and produce!
 He tells Kandi she needs to get her team – led by Don Juan – motivated to produce results.
 Kandi’s all like ohhhhnooooo… conflict.
 Ummm… errrrrr… lemme put on my most professional figure skating costume with the gold sparkly leotard and get these people in line because I sign their paychecks and Mama Joyce needs another new house!

-Our favorite reality TV stars can’t get enough of the spotlight during their regularly scheduled time slots, so they take to Twitter to share even more of their daily lives with us.
-And we love them for it!
-Here’s a roundup of some of our favorite photos from the Twitterverse this week!
-Enjoy!
+Our favorite reality TV stars cannot get enough of the spotlight during their regularly scheduled time slots, so they take to social media to share even more of their daily lives with us.
+And we love them for it.
+Here’s a roundup of some of our favorite photos from this week.
+Enjoy.

 Aaahhhh… One major holiday down, only Christmas and Hanukkah to go!
 Which got me thinking … what should our favorite reality TV stars be hoping to receive this year, besides coal of course?!

 It’s been a year of ups and downs, and some surprising turn arounds (Ms. Kenya Moore‘s twirl of redemption, anyone?!) for our favorite reality stars.
 Some of them have been very good: Ho, Ho, HO! and for that they deserve a little love, but some of them deserve only coal.
 Below is our roundup of reality TV stars Christmas lists.
 Let’s hope some of them get their wishes!